-Our law firm has represented thousands of people in removal proceeding.
-We are passionate about defending our clients.
-We understand the stress and panic felt by family and friends when a loved one is placed in removal proceedings, and we are here to help.
+Our top immigration attorneys have represented thousands of people in deportation cases.
+We’re a group of immigration lawyers who are passionate about defending our clients.
+We understand the stress and panic felt by family and friends when a loved one is placed immigration custody.
+We know how to handle your case and we are here to help.

 When a person is detained by ICE, they are often taken to a processing center and then are transported to a detention center.
 In Arizona detained persons are typically sent to the Florence, Eloy, or La Palma Detention Centers.

-Please feel free to call our immigration attorneys at any time.
-Our team will take the time to understand your bond/cancellation case and we know how to help.
+Please feel free to call our deportation lawyers in phoenix at any time.
+Our team will take the time to understand your case and we know how to help.
 Every case is unique and the consultation is free.
 We will look for positive solutions and do everything possible to keep families together.
 We believe in our clients and take our representation extremely seriously.
 We look forward to speaking with you today.

-If you want to know more about the cancellation/bond process, read below for all the requirements and exclusions so that you can be best prepared for the process.
+If you want to know more about the process, read below for more info.

 If the Judge feels that the person might be a danger or a flight risk, the Judge will deny bond.
 The Judge is free to consider any evidence available to them to determine flight risk or danger.
 This means that the Judge will look at all past arrests, police reports, and prior immigration history.